 - "Sponge" construction

 - f-function operates on 1600-bit state

 - Message blocks xor-ed with state

 HMAC

-- HMAC Hash-based MAC published in RFC 2104. - Improves on security of basic keyed hash. - Security of HMAC depends only on security of the hash function. - Later we will see MACs based on block ciphers.
+- HMAC Hash-based MAC published in RFC 2104 and FIPS 198-1. - Improves on security of basic keyed hash. - Security of HMAC depends only on security of the hash function.